 “It’s a very competitive sector,” Alastair explains.
 “There are dozens of companies that provide services similar to ours, but the difference we make is in the personalised nature of our support.
-We have a lot of experience in helping people who have very complex needs – learning and physical disabilities along with challenging mental or behavioural problems.”Future Directions’ customers (the people it supports) are spread in some 80 different locations across the north-west.
-Its front line staff help people with day-to-day living, supervised by managers, many of whom are qualified nurses.
+We have a lot of experience in helping people who have very complex needs – learning and physical disabilities along with challenging mental or behavioural problems.”

-Cloud was crucialFuture Directions also needed the system to operate in a Cloud-hosted environment.
+“I hadn’t seen Greentree before, but it impressed me immediately because it looks more modern than other business systems and has a lot more functionality to offer,” he says.
+“The level of support we knew we’d get from the Greentree Partner was another significant factor.”Future Directions also needed the system to operate in a Cloud-hosted environment.
 “From the outset of separating from the NHS, we knew we didn’t want the IT costs, so Cloud was essential,” Alastair explains.
 “Greentree again had the edge because the Cloud-hosting costs quoted by other providers sent the price of their systems through the roof.
 Some of them also said they couldn’t provide certain functionality in the Cloud.
 For instance, one of them said we’d never be able to upload a journal or download a report, which is no use to us.”